shatha893/Notes3/spfx_section1.md

 * We also have something called a "Slider Control".
 We have to import "PropertyPaneSlider" from '@microsoft/sp-property-pane'.

-* The proparty pane choice group we can create by importing sth like previously.
+* The property pane choice group we can create by importing sth like previously.
     ```typescript
     PropertyPaneChoiceGroup([PROPERTY NAME],{
         label: [STRING],